Eliminating “Wasteful” Drugs Can Reduce Healthcare Spending

 Capital Rx’s position as an agnostic PBM with a true pass-through model and absence of spread pricing ensures that financial interests are aligned.
 Our Single-Ledger Model™ and NADAC-based commercial network bring transparency to drug prices and eliminate arbitrary price variability.
 As a result, clients receive the full value of all pricing concessions from the drug supply chain, and wasteful drugs can be removed from formularies.

-JUDI also allows for notification to members and plan sponsors of any changes to drug lists and deploys point-of-adjudication messaging to pharmacies and point-of-prescribing messages to prescribers to ensure a pleasant experience across all stakeholders.
+For example, JUDI allows for notification to members and plan sponsors of any changes to drug lists and deploys point-of-adjudication messaging to pharmacies and point-of-prescribing messages to prescribers.
+This ensures a more pleasant experience for all stakeholders.

 Savings and satisfaction rise when wasteful drugs are eliminated